joshlin/todolistapp/README.md

 ## Summary

-* This project is to create a Sinatra To-Do List web app that includes CRUD functions.
+* This project is to create a To-Do List web app that includes CRUD functions with Sinatra framework.

 * The app lets you to manage your tasks and keep tracking.
 Functions includes:
   * Creat your tasks